decorator-factory/typing-tips/README.md

 ### Feedback

-I'm happy to get feedback.
+We're happy to get feedback.
 If you want to:

 - suggest a correction
 - fix grammar/punctuation